OctopusDeploy/docs/docs/infrastructure/windows-targets/tentacle-permissions.md

 ---
 title: Permissions Required for the Tentacle Windows Service
-description: Everything you need to know about the permissions your tentacles need.
+description: Everything you need to know about the permissions your Tentacles need.
 position: 40
 ---